symphonylyh/3D/Synthesis3D/notes/unity_guide/unity_guide.md

 **yield return/yield break**

-everytime when the function is called, when the **yield return** statement is reached the value is returned, and the current location in code is **retained**.
+every time when the function is called, when the **yield return** statement is reached the value is returned, and the current location in code is **retained**.
 Execution is **restarted** from that location the next time that the iterator function is called.

 ```c#
 IEnumerable<int> GenerateWithYield()